Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 - `canAfford()`: **OVERRIDE**.
 A function determining if you are able to buy the upgrade.
 (If you also have a cost, it will check both the cost and this function.)

 - `pay()`: **OVERRIDE**.
 A function that reduces your currencies when you buy the upgrade.

+Additional features on the main upgrades object:

+- `needLayerUnlocked`: **optional**.
+If this is false, the layer need not be unlocked for the player to purchase upgrades.